Colbertism

 Colbert's central principle was that the wealth and the economy of France should serve the state.
 Drawing on the ideas of mercantilism, he believed state intervention was needed to secure the largest part of limited resources.
 To accumulate gold, a country always had to sell more goods abroad than it bought.

-Colbert sought to build a French economy that sold abroad and bought domestically.
+Colbert's main idea was a "favorable balance of trade" in which goods were exported for gold, versus an "unfavorable balance of trade" in which gold would flow out of the country.
+Colbert intended to get rid of internal tariffs, and to tax the nobility, but failed.
+Colbert did build a French economy that sold abroad and bought domestically.